ozum/pg-structure/docs/api/O2MRelation.md

 ```
 <a name="O2MRelation+type"></a>
 ### o2MRelation.type : <code>relationType</code>
-Type of relation which is `MANY TO MANY`.
+Type of relation which is `ONE TO MANY`.

 **Kind**: instance property of <code>[O2MRelation](#O2MRelation)</code>
 **Read only**: true